 The meeting will be in French

-Free, upon registration
+Free, registration required

-The meeting will be broadcast live on the website, Facebook pages and YouTube of the Shoah Memorial
+The meeting will be broadcast live on the website, Facebook and YouTube pages of the Shoah Memorial.